opral/monorepo/source-code/ide-extension/README.md

 ## 1️⃣ Setup

 Create a `inlang.config.js` in the **root** of your project.
-You can use the following template hen using json files as translation files, if not, please look fo other [supported resource file types](https://github.com/inlang/ecosystem#resources):
+You can use the following template when using json files as translation files, if not, please look for other [supported resource file types](https://github.com/inlang/ecosystem#resources):

 ```js
 export async function defineConfig(env) {